FaithOlewe/olist-ecommerce-sql-analysis/README.md

 ##  Project Overview

 This project uses the **Olist Brazilian E-Commerce Dataset** (100,000+ real orders, 2016–2018) to answer 10 business questions using SQL — progressing from basic aggregations to window functions, cohort analysis, and RFM customer segmentation.
-The goal was to demonstrate the ability to translate business questions into SQL queries and extract actionable insights from a relational database.
+The goal was to demonstrate my ability to translate business questions into SQL queries and extract actionable insights from a relational database.

 **Tools:** PostgreSQL 18 · pgAdmin 4
 **Dataset:** [Olist Brazilian E-Commerce — Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)